 Heart Disease and Erythritol Here are some thoughts on the recent paper on Heart Disease and Erythritol as a dietitian working in weight management.
 If you want to see a…

 Are you looking for help with your diet, health, or eating habits?
+That sounds like you need to see a dietitian.

 Maybe you’re hoping to feel better by eating well.
 You might have tried to make changes before but found it hard to stick with them.
 Or maybe you’ve seen someone for advice but weren’t sure how to apply it to your meals.
+These are all things that can be addressed by seeing a dietitian.

 You may have even looked online for answers—but with so much information out there, it’s hard to know what’s true.